jproyo/upc-miri/ads/homeworks/final_project/raz/README.md

-# Random Access Zipper - RAC
+# Random Access Zipper - RAZ

 This README file only contains instruction to running the program and does NOT contain specifications about the problem or the solution.